 The bulk of the Sambar’s came in pickup truck configurations, but vans were offered as well.
 When we say this van is small, we really mean it.
 It is barely big enough to fit a full sheet of drywall inside.
 So, if you are a minimalist or have been backpacking and now want a bit more room, we suggest trying out the Sambar.

 JDMbuysell.com has good selection of Sambar’s on sale, but most of them are in the pickup configuration.

 In North America, we all know and love the Honda brand.
 But did you know that they made a great contender for the vanlife lineup?
 That’s right, from 1977-present Honda made this little Kei car in several configurations, out of which the pickup truck version was the most common.

 In addition to the van, some Acty’s were sent out to certain factories to be outfitted as campers.
 You’d be surprised how roomy a high-roof Acty can be.
 And thanks to its smaller size, you won’t be spending an arm and a leg converting it.

-If you are after something small and fuel efficient from one of the most prominent JDM auto manufacturers, you should look into a Honda Acty.
-Additionally, if you are lucky to find the “Street” version that came with a high roof, 4wd, and a 5-speed transmission, you should jump on it immediately.
+If you are after something small and fuel-efficient from one of the most prominent JDM auto manufacturers, you should look into a Honda Acty.
+Additionally, if you are lucky to find the “Street” version that came with a high roof, 4wd, and 5-speed transmission, you should jump on it immediately.